 Assessment of treatment response

-complete response (CR): scores 1, 2 or 3 together with absence of FDG-avid bone marrow lesion(s) are interpreted as complete metabolic response (CR), irrespective of a persistent mass on CT
+complete response (CR): scores 1, 2 or 3 together with the absence of FDG-avid bone marrow lesion(s) are interpreted as complete metabolic response (CR), irrespective of a persistent mass on CT

-progressive disease (PD): a Deauville score of 4 to 5 with increasing intensity compared to baseline or any interim scan and/or any new FDG-avid focus consistent with malignant lymphoma.
+progressive disease (PD): a Deauville score of 4 to 5 with increasing intensity compared to baseline or any interim scan and/or any new FDG-avid focus consistent with malignant lymphoma 7

 History and etymology

-The scale was proposed in an international workshop attended by haematologists and nuclear medicine experts in Deauville, France in 2009 4-5.
+The scale was proposed in an international workshop attended by hematologists and nuclear medicine specialists in Deauville, France in 2009 4,5.

 - 1. Barrington S, Mikhaeel N, Kostakoglu L et al. Role of Imaging in the Staging and Response Assessment of Lymphoma: Consensus of the International Conference on Malignant Lymphomas Imaging Working Group.
 J Clin Oncol.
 2014;32(27):3048-58. doi:10.1200/JCO.2013.53.5229 - Pubmed